rwynn/monstache-site/src/config.md

 When mongo-oplog-collection-name is given monstache will look for the mongodb oplog in the supplied collection

-## mongo-cursor-timeout

-string (default 100s)

-When mongo-cursor-timeout is given monstache will time out and re-query the oplog after the supplied duration.
-Duration values are expected in the form 50s.

 ## mongo-dial-settings

 TOML table (default nil)